Objective’s of these topics are:

 - It can be carried long-distance, pumps can increase pressure adaptable for automatic control or it can be stored.
 Therefore, it is important that a firefighter be familiar with the water supply.
 Public and/or private water systems provide the methods for supplying water to be more populated areas.

 - As rural areas increase in population, rural communities seek to improve efficient water distribution systems from a reliable source.

 - Permanent water supply:

-River intakes such as. for example, the Metropolitan Water Board, who abstract the main bulk of their supplies from the River Tames and a smaller percentage from the River Lea.
+River intakes such as. for example, the Metropolitan Water Board abstracts the main bulk of their supplies from the River Tames and a smaller percentage from the River Lea.

-Underground sources, such as wells, boreholes and springs.
-About one-third of the total supply is drawn from each source, but river intakes are rapidly becoming far more important than the other two, and whatever the source, the water is gathered into storage reservoirs, where it is used into a distribution system after purification.
+Underground sources, such as wells, boreholes, and springs.
+About one-third of the total supply is drawn from each source, but river intakes are rapidly becoming far more important than the other two, and whatever the source, the water is gathered into storage reservoirs, where it is used in a distribution system after purification.

 2. Service Mains:

 Service main are used for supplying water to the premises in the streets in which they are laid.
 Their carrying capacity as a rule is no larger than is necessary to meet the very local demands.
 These mains are generally short in length and small in diameter; Secondary mains form the link between the town mains and the service mains.

 Service reservoirs, which include overhead tanks and water towers, serve the dual purpose of balancing the distribution system and providing a reserve of water against the possibility of any interruption of the supply due to a breakdown or excessive demand.

 Booster pumps are often used as a means of increasing the pressure in mains or in part of a distribution system where the pressure loss due to friction cannot be made up by gravity, or where the length of the mains is excessive.